 And…the blanket chest is done.

 I couldn’t be happier with the outcome, even with the pine issues I had.
-It is exactly what I wanted it to look like.
+It looks just as I had hoped.
 For added texture, I use some cast iron bin pulls to the sides.

 The inside is refreshed and no longer has that smell and awful color.
 Hallelujah!